JayKumarr/OSDM/README.md

 # OSDM
-This code belongs to ACL conference paper entitled as "An Online Semantic-enhanced Dirichlet Model for Short Text Stream Clustering"
+This code belongs to ACL'2020 conference paper entitled as "An Online Semantic-enhanced Dirichlet Model for Short Text Stream Clustering"